rhielab/TENET_2.0/README.md

 ###### B. Fill out parameter settings in settings.txt

 ###### C. Run TENET by typing

 ```diff
 bash ./TENET.sh
 ```
-(OPTIONAL 1) put other cells methylation data you want to use for purity adjustment you can put a txt file in ./external.data/othercells or put a rda file in ./external.data/others (name as "extData") see the example othercells data in http://farnhamlab.com/software
+(OPTIONAL 1) put other cells methylation data you want to use for purity adjustment you can put a txt file in ./external.data/othercells or put a rda file in ./external.data/others (name as "extData")

-(OPTIONAL 2) if you have external datasets for enhancer peaks (bedfile), add files in ./external.data/enhancer see the example bed file in http://farnhamlab.com/software
+(OPTIONAL 2) if you have external datasets for enhancer peaks (bedfile), add files in ./external.data/enhancer

-(OPTIONAL 3) if you have external datasets for NDR peaks (bedfile), add files in ./external.data/NDR see the example bed file in http://farnhamlab.com/software
+(OPTIONAL 3) if you have external datasets for NDR peaks (bedfile), add files in ./external.data/NDR

-(OPTIONAL 4) if you have external datasets for other peaks (bed file), add files in ./external.data/feature see the example bed file in http://farnhamlab.com/software
+(OPTIONAL 4) if you have external datasets for other peaks (bed file), add files in ./external.data/feature

-(OPTIONAL 5) if you have Purity, CNV, SM datasets for sample samples, add files in ./external.data/otherinfo (include "CNV", "SM", "Purity" in the file names) see the example CNV file in http://farnhamlab.com/software
+(OPTIONAL 5) if you have Purity, CNV, SM datasets for sample samples, add files in ./external.data/otherinfo (include "CNV", "SM", "Purity" in the file names)

-see the example SM file in http://farnhamlab.com/software

-see the example Purity file in http://farnhamlab.com/software

 ## 3. TENET 2.0 Parameters Primer